mschwedatschenko/overhead/README.md

 # desc

 Tracker for planes passing by my house.
 Alerts the user when the plane goes by so the user can look out the window!!

+# purpose

+I intend to write this onto a LCD screen using an arduino and have it near my desk.
+Far in the future, I'd love to get an external display that looks a bit nicer.